tk-aria/gollvm/README.md

 # gollvm

-LLVM IR generation "middle end" for LLVM-based go compiler.
-This is currently very much in a prototype phase, with a fairly brittle/fragile build process, so please take careful note of the setup instructions.
+Gollvm is an LLVM-based Go compiler.
+It incorporates "gofrontend" (a Go language front end written in C++ and shared with GCCGO), a bridge components (which translates from gofrontend IR to LLVM IR), and a driver that sends the resulting IR through the LLVM back end.
+Gollvm is still at an early stage of development.

-Gollvm (name still not finalized) is layered on top of LLVM, much in the same way that things work for "clang" or "compiler-rt": you check out a copy of the LLVM source tree and then within that tree you check out additional git repos.
+Gollvm (name still not finalized) is set up to be a subprojects within the LLVM tools directory, similar to how things work for "clang" or "compiler-rt": you check out a copy of the LLVM source tree and then within that tree you check out additional git repos.

 You'll need to have an up-to-date copy of cmake on your system (3.6 vintage).